Life on Campus

 Dr. Robert D. Whittemore earned his Ph.D. at the University of California in Los Angeles.
 After serving as a Peace Corps Volunteer and teacher and educational director for a child development center in Massachusetts, he did ethnographic fieldwork among the Mandinka people of the Casamance region of the Republic of Senegal.
 He also worked in urban Los Angeles with the developmentally disabled.
 As an associate of the Institute for Writing & Thinking at Bard College, Whittemore, in his classes at Western, explores the relationship between writing and thought, underscoring the importance of developing the kind of ethnographic sensibility essential to global citizenship.
 His wife, Elizabeth, who has collaborated with him on some of his research and writing, is a poet, playwright and novelist.
 Their eldest daughter, Miranda, is a novelist and their youngest, Vanessa Kai, is a filmmaker.

-Dr. Howell Williams, Assistant Professor of Political Science
+Dr. Howell Williams, Associate Professor of Political Science

 Dr. Howell Williams holds a PhD in Politics from the New School for Social Research.
 His doctoral dissertation, “Re-Focus on the Family: The Development of a Liberal Family Politics,” was awarded the 2017 Hannah Arendt Dissertation Award in Politics.
 Williams researches the relationship between families and the state in America politics from the mid-twentieth century to the present.
 This research combines Williams’s interest in welfare policy, political discourse, and the rights of women and LGBT people.
 Williams incorporates these research interests into his political science classes on a range of topics, including American government, political institutions, political theory, and gender and sexuality politics.
 He has fellowships from the British Library and the U.K. Higher Education Academy.
 His writing has appeared in PS: Politics & Political Science, American Immigration (2nd Ed.), and The Guardian, and he contributes political commentary for the BBC.
 His current research project is a book on family values rhetoric in the contemporary Democratic Party.